Microsoft revamps Bing search engine to use artificial intelligence

 During a demonstration, an NPR reporter asked a Microsoft product manager to ask the new service if the 2020 presidential election was stolen — an untrue claim that has been disproven many times over.
 The employee demurred, saying the company is not ready to show how the chatbot handles "sensitive questions."

-The new version also allows users to ask questions and receive answers that sound conversational based on the latest news and information, unlike the publicly available version of ChatGPT, which was limited because it relied on two-year-old information and data.
-The ChatGPT bot has recently captured the world's attention by holding conversations or answering questions a lot like a human.
+The new version also allows users to ask questions and receive answers that sound conversational based on the latest news and information, unlike the publicly available version of ChatGPT, which was limited because it relied on 2-year-old information and data.
+ChatGPT is a bot has recently captured the world's attention by holding conversations or answering questions a lot like a human.

 The AI powering Bing uses technology that is faster and more advanced than what the public has experienced so far, Sam Altman, CEO of OpenAI, told reporters, and it has been fine-tuned by Microsoft to be optimized for search.